 SSR1 Recommendation 15

-ICANN should act as a facilitator in the responsible disclosure and dissemination of DNS security threats and mitigation techniques.
+“ICANN should act as a facilitator in the responsible disclosure and dissemination of DNS security threats and mitigation techniques.”

 SSR2 Conclusion: This recommendation remains relevant and was not fully implemented.
 While a process exists “on paper,” it is not possible to assess if that process is functional and effective.

-Please see SSR2 Recommendation 8: Enable and Demonstrate Representation of Public Interest in Negotiations with Contracted Parties, SSR2 Recommendation 12: Overhaul DNS Abuse Analysis and Reporting Efforts to Enable Transparency and Independent Review, and SSR2 Recommendation 13: Increase Transparency and Accountability of Abuse Complaint Reporting for the SSR2 recommendations that expands upon the original SSR1 recommendation.
+Please see SSR2 Recommendation 8: Enable and Demonstrate Representation of Public Interest in Negotiations with Contracted Parties, SSR2 Recommendation 12: Overhaul DNS Abuse Analysis and Reporting Efforts to Enable Transparency and Independent Review, and SSR2 Recommendation 13: Increase Transparency and Accountability of Abuse Complaint Reporting, for the SSR2 recommendations that expand upon the original SSR1 recommendation.

 Rationale: